Procedural Design Systems: How Sailop Generates Infinite Palettes

 Why Procedural Generation?

-Sailop takes a different approach: procedural generation with constraints.
-This is the technical foundation behind the complete guide to anti-AI design.
+Sailop generates with constraints instead.
 Given a seed string, it produces a complete design system that is:

-- Accessible: WCAG contrast ratios are guaranteed
+- Accessible: WCAG contrast ratios are enforced, not hoped for

 The Seed System